How we handle personal information

 If you receive emails via a subscription to one of our mailing lists you are able to manage your subscription or opt-out (unsubscribe) from further emails using the links provided in the message.
 If you are unable to find opt-out instructions or you continue receiving messages after opting out, please send an email to email@example.com for assistance.

-If you make a complaint we will gather as much relevant background information as possible in the circumstances.
-In order to assist the Department in its consideration of your complaint please provide as much information as possible in describing how you think your privacy has been interfered with, including:
+To assist DFAT to gather relevant information about your complaint, please provide as much information as possible in describing how you think your privacy has been interfered with, including:

 - What happened